Our business model

 Diversification

-Our regional network provides a platform for creating 6,000 homesa year, subject to market conditions, demand and continued land investment overthe medium term.
+Our regional network provides a platform for creating 7,000 homes a year, subject to market demand and land supply.
 Diversification helps us achieve this target.

-• Tenure diversification: We have expanded our Partnership model with the aim that it will continue to deliver around 25% of overall Group volumes over the medium term.
-This will reduce reliance on private homes, which are expected to fall to around 60% with affordable homes making up the balance.
+• Tenure diversification: We have expanded our partnership model with the aim of it achieving around 25% of overall Group volumes.
+This reduces reliance on private homes, which are expected to account for around 60% with affordable homes making up the balance.
 We believe this strikes the right risk/reward balance through a typical housing cycle

-• Customer diversification: We offer a broad range of house types on our developments, typically from two to five bedrooms, supplemented with a small proportion of apartments.
+• Customer diversification: We offer a broad range of private homes on our developments, typically from two to five bedrooms, supplemented by a small proportion of apartments.
 Three and four-bedroom homes account for around 80% of our private completions.
-This helps cover the spectrum of purchasers from first-time buyers (32% of all private completions) to cash buyers (16% of all private completions).
+Our private brands cover the spectrum of purchasers, from first-time buyers (38% of all private completions) to cash buyers (12% of all private completions).

 Roof placement